Kinto/kinto/docs/community.rst

 - Close the milestone in Github
 - Create next milestone in Github in the case of a major release
 - Add entry in Github release page
-- Configure the version in ReadTheDocs
+- Check that the version in ReadTheDocs is up-to-date
+- Check that a Docker image was built
 - Send mail to ML (If major release)
+- Tweet about it!

+Upgrade:

+- Deploy new version on demo server
+- Upgrade dependency in ``kinto-dist`` repo
+- Upgrade version targetted in ``kinto-heroku`` repo
+- Upgrade version of Kinto server for the tests of clients and plugins repos (*kinto-http.js, kinto-http.py, kinto-attachment, etc.*)

 That's all folks!